 Sugar mill, Bulow Plantation Ruins State Park

-Savor a stunning scenic drive through a 150-acre Florida hammock to the Palm Coast Bulow Plantation Ruins State Park for an historical glimpse of a Florida sugar plantation.
-During the 1830’s, the Bulow family grew sugar cane, cotton, rice and indigo using slave labor.
+Savor a stunning scenic drive through a 150-acre Florida hammock to the Palm Coast Bulow Plantation Ruins State Park for a historical glimpse of a Florida sugar plantation.
+During the 1830s, the Bulow family grew sugar cane, cotton, rice, and indigo using slave labor.

 Bulow Plantation Ruins State Park